elehcimd/stratosphere/README.md

 with all services reporting a `successful` status.
 If you want to interrupt the execution, simply press `ctrl-c` or `cmd-c`.

+> To build the image yourself, `docker build -t stratosphere-app .` from the `stratosphere-app` directory of this repository will do the trick.

 ### 3. Configure your browser or device

 You need to configure your browser or device to route all traffic through the HTTP proxy listening on: